-- 4.56 Call volumes have remained at stable and acceptable levels.
-Appendix 2 provides a comparison of P1-P4 calls over five full years to December 2021 and highlights the overall reduction in calls over the last few years and the stabilisation of volumes. - 4.57 As our call volumes have stabilised and colleagues have become accustomed to remote working, the grade of service has improved.
+- 4.57 Call volumes have remained at stable and acceptable levels.
+Appendix 2 provides a comparison of P1-P4 calls over four full years and 2021 to date and highlights the overall reduction in calls over the last few years and the stabilisation of volumes. - 4.58 As our call volumes have stabilised and colleagues have become accustomed to remote working, the grade of service has improved.